dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Justin Fisher:**
-yeah yeah I am I've
+yes I am I've
-been watching a fear IAM classic I have an interest in the project I think that's gotta smart group of people spend some time speaking with Charles and
+been watching ethereum classic I have an interest in the project I think that's gotta smart group of people spend some time speaking with Charles and
-Carlo and smart guys and I like some of the things you've done as far as capping the emission rate I like some of those ideas um but I think there's an interesting opportunity here and you know when I when I think about differentiating oneself and standing out and showing boldness and showing its kind of its thinking different if you will you look at a cerium and you look at Bitcoin and I'll say a serum classic
+Carlo and smart guys and I like some of the things you've done as far as capping the emission rate I like some of those ideas but I think there's an interesting opportunity here and you know when I when I think about differentiating oneself and standing out and showing boldness and showing its kind of its thinking different if you will you look ethereum and you look at Bitcoin and I'll say ethereum classic
-I mean if you're in classic feels kind of funny I feel like I should just say athyrium and we're did but I won't go there right now but are so for the sake of being clear if you're going to look at a theorem classic or cerium original I look at Bitcoin there was always this kind of this adversarial relationship and I see it is completely unnecessary i think it's i think it's void of truly being constructive so when i look at to me fundamentally what makes bitcoin great proof and I looking you know what makes what got me interested in the cerium to begin with you know smart contracts and the you know the the virtual machine right this cubed virtual machine if you all um I mean if you can take the chocolate of Bitcoin and put it with the peanut butter of a cerium oh that's a really profound idea and it allows the debate about your mining and the ashtray and security it puts allow
+I mean if you're in classic feels kind of funny I feel like I should just say ethereum and we're did but I won't go there right now but are so for the sake of being clear if you're going to look ethereum classic or cerium original I look at Bitcoin there was always this kind of this adversarial relationship and I see it is completely unnecessary i think it's void of truly being constructive so when i look at to me fundamentally what makes bitcoin great proof and I looking you know what makes what got me interested in the ethereum to begin with you know smart contracts and the you know the the virtual machine this cubed virtual machine if you all I mean if you can take the chocolate of Bitcoin and put it with the peanut butter of ethereum that's a really profound idea and it allows the debate about your mining and the ashtray and security it puts allow